willyum00/website/README.md

 This is the source code for my academic website.
-Thanks to Jon Barron original code.
+Thanks to Jon Barron's original code.